oliverjam/learn-react-testing/README.md

 Write some tests that:

-1.  set up a fetch mock that responds with what you expect
+1. Set up a fetch mock that responds with what you expect
-1.  render the Markdownifier component
+1. Render the Markdownifier component
-1.  input some markdown
+1. Input some markdown
-1.  submit the form
+1. Submit the form
-1.  assert that Markdownifier submitted the right request to the API
+1. Ensure that Markdownifier submitted the right request to the API
-1.  assert that Markdownifier rendered the mocked HTML response
+1. Ensure that Markdownifier rendered the mocked HTML response

-## Caveats (for completeness)

-We deliberately haven't covered a couple of things that you'll encounter a lot in the React world.
-Here's our justification for why 🙃

-### Enzyme

-Enzyme is a very popular React testing library from Airbnb.
-It has some of the same functionality as React Testing Library, but can do _a lot_ more stuff, and has a correspondingly bigger API.
-It can be a bit overwhelming at first, and makes it easy to write bad tests since you can pretty much do anything with it.

-For example you can "shallow render" a component (i.e. not to a real DOM), and then test your component methods directly (e.g. by calling `handleClick` instead of actually simulating a click on a button).
-This can encourage you to test implementation details of the component, rather than the user-facing "API"—the rendered UI.

-That's not to say you can't write good tests with Enzyme, just that when you're learning it's easier to have a more limited API that guides you in the right direction.

-### Snapshot testing

-Jest has a feature called "snapshots".
-This is a way to automatically take a copy of your test output (the first time it runs), then assert that this output hasn't change for all subsequent test runs.
-(Jest keeps these in a `__snapshots__` directory next to the test file).
-This can sometimes get overused as it's very easy to simply render a component, create a snapshot and end up with a test that fails whenever the rendered output changes.

-They're also reliant on your code outputting the correct result the first time the test runs, otherwise you're asserting against an already wrong snapshot.

-Over the last 9 months we've become less and less enamoured with snapshot testing components at Ticketmaster.
-They end up effectively serving the same purpose as reviewing a diff in a PR.
-You change the render method of a component, see the snapshot fail (duh, you just changed it), then have to update it.

-Snapshots are useful for testing generated output and making sure it doesn't change when you refactor.
-For example we use them for testing date/currency formatting where it would be a hassle to maintain a list of all the correctly formatted strings.